phattd15/compe.js/README.md

 proc(main, "input.txt");
 ```
 # Documentation
-- This project uses TSTL where their documentation is [here](https://samchon.github.io/tstl/api/modules/std.html).
+- This project uses TSTL's TreeSet where their documentation is [here](https://samchon.github.io/tstl/api/classes/std.treeset.html).
 - To Be Updated...
 # Compe commands
 Add `npx` prefix incase you don't have CLIs installed.